gretarmark/gretarmark.github.io/_posts/2023-12-10-Linear-Programming.md

 published: true
 ---

 I've always been really interested in making things work efficiently, especially in designing control systems.
 One thing I want to talk about is Linear Programming, which is a part of optimization theory.
-In this post, I'll break down what Linear Programming is all about and show you why it's so important for creating smart and efficient control systems.

 <br>